Gas crunch continues across much of US after pipeline hack

 ———

-Associated Press writer Cathy Bussewitz in New York contributed.
+Associated Press writers Cathy Bussewitz in New York; Eric Tucker in Washington; Sarah Brumfield in Silver Spring, Maryland; and Bryan Anderson in Raleigh, N.C., contributed.
 Finley reported from Norfolk, Virginia.
 Martin reported from Marietta, Georgia.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.